ERBringHorvath/regain_cl/probability_tables/tableinfo.md

 ## <ins>**Table S2**</ins>

-Occurrence of each resistance gene identified in each of 13 bacterial genomic populations.
+Occurrence of resistance genes identified in each of 13 bacterial genomic populations.

 ## <ins>**Table S7**</ins>